This page was updated on December 3, 2020.

 Advancing Soil Health on Rented Farmlands

-Many farmers do not own the land they work, but instead rent from landowners that do not farm themselves, or non-operating landowners.
+Many farmers do not own the land they work, but instead rent from landowners that do not farm themselves.
 In fact, non-operating landowners own 62 percent of Midwest farmland.
-A new TNC report cites research that indicates a clear opportunity to introduce conservation into conversations between farmers and landowners.
+A 2019 TNC report cites research that indicates a clear opportunity to introduce conservation into conversations between farmers and landowners.
 Understanding the extent of this opportunity and the complexity of increasing conservation practices on rented farmland, TNC is working to help facilitate productive “Conservation Conversations” between farmers and NOLs in Illinois, Indiana and Iowa—states where NOL farmland ownership is particularly high.
+For instance, TNC collaborated with Trust in Food to develop resource guides for landowners and farmers, and then worked with media, commodity groups and others to distribute the guides.
 Together, NOLs and their farmers have the power to transform the agriculture system, ensuring a healthier landscape for growing our food and safeguarding our drinking water supplies.
-Learn more about resources that help farm landlords and tenants talk about how they can partner on conservation.
+Learn more about resources that help farmers and landowners talk about how they can partner on conservation.

 Mapping a Sustainable Future